HONG KONG - CHILE TRADE RELATIONS

 - Hong Kong and Chile signed a bilateral Free Trade Agreement (FTA) in September 2012 and the FTA entered into force on 9 October 2014.
 The Agreement, encompassing trade in goods and services, investment, and other trade-related areas, strengthens trade and investment ties between the two economies.

-- Hong Kong and Chile signed an exchange of notes on 18 January 2022 to confirm the updated commitments of both sides on trade in services under the FTA which will take effect after both sides have completed all the necessary procedures.
+- Hong Kong and Chile signed an exchange of notes on 18 January 2022 to confirm the updated commitments of both sides on trade in services under the FTA.
+The updated commitments entered into force on 6 April 2023.

 - Building on the FTA, Hong Kong and Chile signed an Investment Agreement in November 2016 which entered into force on 14 July 2019.
 The Investment Agreement gives additional assurance to investors, facilitates investment flows, and complements the FTA in strengthening the economic and trade ties between the two places.